-When the Museum reopens, our special exhibition on the Dunwich Dives continues.
+Our temporary exhibition on the Dunwich Dives continues.
 This displays finds brought up by Stuart Bacon and his team from the seabed off Dunwich from the 1970s onwards.
 (See Stuart's article on p1.)

-Meanwhile, the Twitter account @DiscoverDunwich is acting as a virtual Museum, showcasing online the treasures of the Museum collection.
-It tries to put online at least one photo a day of objects in the Museum.
+The Twitter account @DiscoverDun-wich has been acting as a virtual Museum, during lockdown, showcasing online the treasures of the Museum collection and providing updates.
+The official Dunwich Museum Twitter is at @DunwichMuseum.

-Bits of Dunwich's lost churches, some hauled up during the Dunwich Dives, will be on display in the Museum when it reopens.
+Fragments of Dunwich's lost churches, some hauled up during the Dunwich Dives, are on display in Dunwich Museum.
 Photo: Matt Salusbury